 Operational Definitions:

 Successful Ageing: In the context of this study, successful ageing refers to the attainment of a fulfilling and meaningful life in older age with minimal functional difficulties.
-It is a multidimensional construct encompassing physical health, financial security, accessibility to healthcare, psychological stability, and the overall subjective well-being of the individual.
+It is a multidimensional construct encompassing physical health, financial security, and access to healthcare, psychological stability, and the individual's overall subjective well-being.

 Well-being: Well-being among senior citizens is defined as their subjective quality of life and the degree of satisfaction they experience regarding their personal circumstances, social relationships, and health status.